Personal-Projects-Loic/rust-wasm/README.md

 cargo new --lib project-name
 ```

-You **MUST** use a lib, for this project, tbh i don't know yet why...
+You **MUST** use a lib for this project, tbh i don't know yet why...

 # Installed packages